Doctor’s Note: Your Easy Guide to Acne Scarring Treatments

 How to remove acne scars naturally in a week?

-A: It's hard to remove acne scars naturally in a week, but you can try natural remedies to reduce their appearance.
+It's hard to remove acne scars naturally in a week, but you can try natural remedies to reduce their appearance.
 Some options include applying aloe vera, honey, or lemon juice.
 Remember, these methods may not work quickly, and it's always best to be patient and consistent.

 Does niacinamide help with acne scars?